Lawn mowing dying

 How often should I mow my lawn?

-The optimal mowing frequency depends on the grass type and growing conditions, but generally, it's recommended to mow once a week during the active growing season.
+The recommended mowing frequency depends on the season and growth rate of your grass, but most lawns should be mowed once a week during the peak growing season.

 What is the best mowing height for my lawn?

-Mowing height varies by grass type, but a good rule of thumb is to keep your lawn mowed at 3-4 inches to promote healthy growth and prevent scalping.
+The ideal mowing height varies by grass type, but generally you should keep your lawn between 3-4 inches tall to promote healthy growth.

 Connect with certified professionals in your area